tiangolo/uwsgi-nginx-docker/README.md

 ## How to use

-You shouldn't have to clone this repo.
+You shouldn't have to clone the GitHub repo.
 You should use it as a base image for other images, using `FROM tiangolo/uwsgi-nginx` in your `Dockerfile`.

 If you are building a **Flask** web application you should use instead [**tiangolo/uwsgi-nginx-flask**](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/).